• Skip to Content

 Student Attendance

 Students are expected to regularly attend and be active in all courses in which they are enrolled.
-Although Johns Hopkins Engineering for Professionals and the university have no specific rules governing absences, the course instructor may announce certain attendance/participation requirements.
+Although WSE-EP and the university have no specific rules governing absences, the course instructor may announce certain attendance/participation requirements.
 It is the student’s responsibility to be aware of those requirements.
-Students who know they will be absent from an on-site class or unable to engage in an online class module, especially for an extended period of time, should notify the instructor as far in advance as possible.
+Students who know they will be absent from an on-site class or unable to engage in an online class module, especially for an extended period, should notify the instructor in advance.
 It is the student’s responsibility to discuss missed assignments and exams with the instructor.

 Copyright Violations